What is VAT?

 - Under Account Management, choose the Billing page

 - Under Billing Contact, choose to edit the VAT Number (which appears after the Billing Contact Address field)

 - Enter your VAT ID number and save

-What happens if I don’t have a VAT ID?
+What happens if I do not have a VAT ID?

-If a customer is unable to supply a valid VAT ID, Zoom will charge and collect VAT starting on February 1, as reflected on invoices generated on or after that date.
+If a customer is unable to supply a valid VAT number (as shown on the VIES database) Zoom will charge and collect VAT on its supplies to you.